 Leave No Trace is an international program that guides outdoor enthusiasts in their decisions to reduce their impacts while enjoying recreational activities.

-Walton County has made progress in promoting and enforcing beach ordinance 2016-16 Section 22-54(g), which states:
+Walton County has made progress in promoting and enforcing beach code Section 22-54(g), which states:

 Personal property on the beach between one hour after dusk and one hour after sunrise.
 (1) It shall be unlawful for any person to leave an item of personal property on the beach between one hour after dusk and one hour after sunrise, unless a permit has been granted by Walton County.

 The beach ordinance was enacted due to the need for emergency vehicles to navigate the beach more safely year-round and to protect wildlife, such as sea turtles during turtle nesting season which occurs annually from May to November.
 The Florida Department of Environmental Protection and the Florida Fish and Wildlife Commission mandate to coastal counties that obstacles on the beach at night be prohibited.
 This is in effect at other Florida beaches and is being more strictly enforced because of the large decline of turtle nests being recorded.

 What is the Walton County Tourist Development Council’s (TDC) role in the program?

 Visit South Walton has been tasked by the Board of County Commissioners to educate visitors and residents about the Leave No Trace Ordinance.
 Visit South Walton acts as beach ambassadors and stewards of the program and offers information to educate beachgoers on the importance of keeping our sugar-white sand clean, safe and habitable for sea turtle nesting.
 Community awareness is meant to ensure beachgoers, locals and visitors in general are in compliance with Walton County laws.

 What is Code Enforcement’s role in the program?

 TDC Beach Code Enforcement will enforce the ordinance and remove the abandoned items.

 Can a person recover the items that have been removed?